-At or before the time you file you notice of appeal, you must also request the trial court's court reporter to prepare a written transcription of the trial court proceedings that will be at issue in the appeal.
+At or before the time you file your notice of appeal, you must also request the trial court's court reporter to prepare a written transcription of the trial court proceedings that will be at issue in the appeal if a court reporter was present during any trial court proceedings.
 TEX.
 R. APP.
 P. 34.6.
 This is known as the "Reporter's Record."
 Id.

-The Reporter's Record is a word-forword typewritten account of what was said in the trial court before the judge and/or jurors if there was a jury.
+The Reporter's Record is a word-forword typewritten account of what was said in the trial court before the judge and/or jurors, if there was a jury.
 If your case was decided solely on briefs or other written documents, and there was no hearing before the trial judge, you may indicate on the Docketing Statement that the Reporter's Record is not necessary to prosecute the appeal.
-However, if you are challenging any part of the evidence below, such as the sufficiency of the evidence as to a jury's verdict or judge's finding, or otherwise need to refer in your brief to testimony or argument that was made in the trial court, you must order the Reporter's Record and make arrangements with the court reporter for payment.
-A sample form for requesting the Reporter's Record is attached as Form 6.
+However, if you are challenging any part of the evidence considered in the trial court, such as the sufficiency of the evidence as to a jury's verdict or judge's finding, or otherwise need to refer in your brief to testimony or argument that was made in the trial court, you must order the Reporter's Record and make arrangements with the court reporter for payment.
+A sample form for requesting the Reporter's Record is available as Form 8.

 If you believe you are indigent and would like a waiver of the costs for preparation of the Reporter's Record, you should file a request for waiver of those costs in the trial court when you file your notice of appeal.
-See part XI, below.
+See TEX.
+R APP.
+P. 20.1 and Part XI, below.